Oh, Seattle, home to the first Starbucks store and dozens other incredible places and things one should see and do when in Washington…

 4. MoPOP (Museum of Pop Culture)

-Seattle Center is also home to the Museum of Pop Culture, one of the best things to do in Seattle for fans of contemporary culture.
+Seattle Center is also home to the Museum of Pop Culture, one of the best things to do in Seattle for contemporary culture enthusiasts.
 During its almost twenty years, the nonprofit museum has organized multiple exhibits.
-Over a dozen of them have toured across the country and internationally.
+More than a dozen of them have toured across the country and internationally.

 5. Seattle Aquarium

-A short walk from the Space Needle and Seattle Center will take you to the Seattle Aquarium.
+A short walk from the Space Needle and Seattle Center is another must-do thing in Seattle, the Seattle Aquarium.
 This public attraction opened its doors in 1977 and has been featuring amazing selections of marine inhabitants ever since.

 6. Pike Place Market